 Licensees must comply with all manufacturer's directions for product and equipment use.

-When the manufacturer's use directions require a patch test, the licensee must:
+When the manufacturer's use directions recommend, advise, or require a patch test, the licensee must:

 offer a patch test; and

 provide information to the client regarding the risk of potential adverse reactions to the product.